anachrocomputer/6502/asm/README.md

 Fix stack smashing when the comment is too long.
 First, make a test case.

+Fix bogus 'Address out of range' error in pass 1 when adding constants to a forward-reference symbol.

 Add warnings when long operands or comments are truncated.
 Probably needs a generic warning mechanism.

 Maybe, just maybe, allow TABs between fields.